-Deferred compensation consisted of 45,523 shares of Series A preferred stock as of June 30, 2016 and December 31, 2015.
-The restricted shares were valued at \$4.23 per share and vest upon the earlier of a change in control as defined in the restricted stock agreement or May 2, 2017.
+Deferred compensation consisted of 66,010 shares of restricted common stock as of September 30, 2016.
+These shares of restricted common stock were issued upon the conversion of 45,523 shares of restricted Series A preferred stock outstanding immediately prior to the completion of our initial public offering.
+The restricted shares vest upon the earlier of a change in control, as defined in the restricted stock agreement, or May 2, 2017.